top of page

 The Fallout

-You’ll drink too much (guilty).
+• You’ll drink too much wine (also been there).

 Little Luxuries